8365redis/redis-client-cache-tracking/README.md

 make
 ```

-Or if you want the Debug version which has lots of logs to standard output (don't run heavy stress tests) you can use:
+Or if you want the Debug version which has lots of logs to standard output (don't run heavy stress tests) or to run the tests you can use:

 ```
 make DEBUG=1